Disaggregating Input--Output Tables by the Multidimensional RAS Method: A Case Study of the Czech Republic: Literature Review

-With uncertainty of the preliminary estimates deals the Modified RAS (MRAS) method by \cite{Lecomber1975}.
-Case studies were presented by \cite{Allen1974} and \cite{Allen1975}. \cite{Gilchrist1999} proposed a three-stage extension of classical RAS algorithm called the Three-Stage RAS (TRAS).
-It allows to add restrictions on arbitrary subsets of matrix elements in addition to row and column margins.
-The Generalized RAS (GRAS) algorithm proposed by \cite{Junius2003} generalizes the RAS method by allowing matrices with some negative elements. \cite{Temurshoev2013} improves this method by allowing some rows or columns to consist only of nonpositive elements.
-The Konfliktfreies RAS (KRAS) method proposed by \cite{Lenzen2009} incorporates features of TRAS, MRAS and GRAS and further generalizes the RAS algorithm for the case of conflicting data.
+The RAS method has received several extensions over the years.
+The modified RAS (MRAS) method of \cite{Lecomber1975} deals with uncertainty in the preliminary estimates.
+Case studies were presented by \cite{Allen1974} and \cite{Allen1975}. \cite{Cole1992} extended the RAS method to multiple dimensions. \cite{Gilchrist1999} proposed a three-stage extension of the RAS algorithm, called the three-stage RAS (TRAS).
+It allows adding restrictions to arbitrary subsets of matrix elements in addition to the row and column totals.
+The generalized RAS (GRAS) algorithm proposed by \cite{Junius2003} generalizes the RAS method by allowing matrices with some negative elements.
+A corrected exposition of the GRAS method was presented later by \cite{Lenzen2007}. \cite{Temurshoev2013} improves this method by allowing some rows or columns to consist only of non-positive elements. \cite{Lemelin2009} suggests a GRAS variant based on minimum information loss.
+The \textit{konfliktfreies} RAS (KRAS) method proposed by \cite{Lenzen2009} incorporated features of TRAS, MRAS, and GRAS, and further generalized the RAS algorithm to the case of conflicting data.
+Furthermore, \cite{Lenzen2014} present a non-sign-preserving modification of GRAS and KRAS methods.
+Recently, \cite{Temursho2021} and \cite{Valderas-Jaramillo2021} extended the GRAS method to multiple dimensions. \cite{Mesnard2021} discussed alternative generalizations of the two-dimensional RAS problem to multiple dimensions.
+A more detailed overview of extensions of RAS as well as the history of the developement of the RAS method can be found in \cite{Lahr2004}.
+Recent applications of the RAS method include \cite{Alvarez-Martinez2018}, \cite{Cai2019}, \cite{Okuyama2019}, and \cite{FournierGabela2020}.